rnbguy/oopsla21artifact/oltp/README.md

 bash run.sh 15 wikipedia causal 3 10
 ```

-_Docker containers are supported by any OS [as long as it is installed](https://docs.docker.com/get-started)._
+_Docker containers are supported in any OS as long as [Docker is installed](https://docs.docker.com/get-started)._

 ## Output